Skip to content

 6 to 10 inches in length.
 Use small modular pieces for blades less than 6 inches in length.

-Fried egg in a skillet on a modern stovetop.
+A fried egg in a non-stick pan on a stove.

 Your First Few Cooks

-We recommend cooking with oil regularly for the first month—it helps build the pan’s natural nonstick surface faster.
+Start each cook by preheating your pan for a minute or more before adding a high-heat oil such as algae, canola, grapeseed, or avocado.
+We strongly recommend cooking with high-heat oil regularly for at least the first month—it helps build the pan’s natural nonstick surface faster and stronger.

 A hand wiping a frying pan with a kitchen towel.

-• Use warm or hot water, soap if you’d like, and any sponge or towel.
+• Wash with warm or hot water, soap, and any sponge or towel.

-• For stubborn bits, use a pan scraper.
+• For stubborn stuck-on bits, use a pan scraper or lightly abrasive sponge, and don’t be afraid to really scrub.

 • Dry right away to avoid water spots (cosmetic only—won’t affect performance).

 • Over time, the pan’s surface will darken.
-That’s seasoning—and it’s a good thing.
+That’s the pan’s way of telling you it’s self-seasoning—and that’s a good thing.

 What’s Self-Seasoning?

 Due to its nitrided surface, our Carbon Nonstick™ Pan starts out quite nonstick-y.
-But when oil is regularly heated on the surface, it accumulates over time, forming a thin, bonded layer that makes the pan even more nonstick.
-This additional layer:
+As oil is regularly heated on the surface, a thin, bonded layer begins to form, making the pan even more nonstick-y.
+This additional self-seasoning layer:

 • Prevents food from sticking